Putting Community Engagement First and Foremost in Cherbourg

 Abergeldie Watertech General Manager, Matthew Boyle said “Patrick has done a fantastic job explaining and engaging the community in the work we are doing.
 Council, the local community and Abergeldie all agree that Patrick is doing an outstanding job”.

-The project kicked off on 12 July 2017 and is currently scheduled to finish on 6 October 2017.
+The project kicked off on 12 July 2017 and was completed in early October 2017.